OpenMoonRay/openmoonray-docs/docs/moonray/maps/DirectionalMap.md

   default: None

-  the object to use when 'prime direction' is set to 'axis of object' or 'look-at object'
+  <p>the object to use when 'prime direction' is set to 'axis of object' or 'look-at object'<\p>

   <h3>object_axis</h3>